readthedocs/readthedocs.org/docs/dev/design/new-search-api.rst

   If we want to include the results from the project, then the query will be ``project:project/latest subprojects:project/latest``.
   Is this useful?

+The second option was chosen, since that's the current behavior of our search when searching on a project with subprojects, and avoids having to repeat the project if the user wants to include it in the search too.

 Cache
 -----